cocos/cocos-docs/en/publish/publish-alipay-mini-games.md

-# Publish to Youku Mini Games
+# Publish to Alipay Mini Games

-> Starting from v2.4.4, Alipay Mini Game has supported Youku.
+Starting with Cocos Creator **v2.1.4**, creating games for the Alipay Mini Games is officially supported.

 ## Environment Configuration